cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 <!-- END_TF_DOCS -->

 ## Deploy

+When preparing to deploy, you must complete the following steps:

 1. Customize your Terraform values by copying `.auto.tfvars.example` to `.auto.tfvars`.
 2. Initialize the root module and any associated configuration for providers.